FrancescaPeru/project-site/report.md

 LIMIT 20
 ```
 We obtained 12 results of which half is in English and half is in Italian, with the same IRIs.
+The results concerned only one of the two authors, Antonio di Vincenzo, and we did not get any images.

 ### Step 3